Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Overview of Prior Work

 \item \textbf{Secure aggregation of local updates:} Upon receiving $ct_i=(c_0^i, c_1^i)$, the server applies \texttt{CDKS.Expand} to expand the ciphertext into $\overline{ct}_i=(c_0^i,0,\cdots,0, c_1^i,0,\cdots,0)$, where $c_0^i$ and $c_1^i$ are replaced in the first and $(i+1)$th positions, respectively, while the remaining positions are padded with zeros.
 Then, by using \texttt{CDKS.Add}, the server aggregates all expanded ciphertexts $\{\overline{ct}_i\}_{i\in[1,n]}$ into the global ciphertext

 which is then sent to all clients for decryption.

 \item \textbf{Decryption to obtain a global update}: Each client $i$ first computes its partial decryption result $\nu_i\leftarrow\texttt{CDKS.PartD}$- $\texttt{ec}(\bar{c}_i,s_i)=c_1^i s_i + e_i\pmod Q (e_i\leftarrow D_{\sigma}),$ and broadcasts $\nu_i$ to the other clients or sends it to the aggregation server.
-Then, any client or the server computes the final decryption result as the global update:
+Then, any client or the server computes the final decryption result as the global update: {

-\end{itemize}
+} \end{itemize}

-Although the above process ensures correct parameter aggregation, it exposes local client parameters even under the honest-but-curious assumption, where both the server and the clients are assumed to faithfully execute the FL protocol while being curious to infer the privacy data of other clients based on the information it observes during the execution of the protocol.
+Although the above process ensures correct parameter aggregation, it exposes local client parameters even under the honest-but-curious assumption, where both the server and the clients are assumed to faithfully execute the FL protocol while being curious to infer the privacy data of other clients.
 This security vulnerability stems from the ciphertext expansion and distributed decryption processes.
-Specifically, each component $\bar{c}_i$ ($i\in[1,n]$) of the expanded ciphertext $\overline{ct}=(\bar{c}_0,\bar{c}_1,\bar{c}_2,\cdots,\bar{c}_n)$ is associated with only the fresh ciphertext $c_1^i$ of client $i$.
-This design facilitates decryption correctness: during partial decryption, each client $i$ simply uses its secret key $s_i$ to decrypts its corresponding component $\bar{c}_i$, obtaining the partial decryption result $\nu_i = c_1^i \cdot s_i + e_i\pmod Q$.
-In the full decryption phase, the server (or all clients) merges the shared values as $\bar{c}_0+\sum_{i=1}^n\nu_i\approx\sum_{i=1}^n\mu_i\pmod Q$, since each individual decryption step satisfies $c_0^i+\nu_i\approx\mu_i$, and the first component $\bar{c}_0=\sum_{i=1}^n c_0^i$.
-Thus, the correctness of the full decryption is ensured.
-However, this simple mechanism, while guaranteeing correct decryption, introduces a critical security vulnerability.
-Since $c_0^i$, as part of the fresh ciphertext $ct_i=(c_0^i,c_1^i)$, is public, and the partial decryption result $\nu_i$ is shared to either the server or the clients for full decryption, any participant with access to $\nu_i$ can directly recover the client $i$'s plaintext via $c_0^i+\nu_i\approx\mu_i\pmod Q$.
+Specifically, each component $\bar{c}_i$ ($i\in[1,n]$) of the expanded ciphertext $\overline{ct}=(\bar{c}_0,\bar{c}_1,\bar{c}_2,\cdots,\bar{c}_n)$ is associated with only the fresh ciphertext $c_1^i$ of the client $i$.
+This design facilitates decryption correctness, but introduces a critical security vulnerability.
+Since $c_0^i$ is publicly available -- either directly from the fresh ciphertext $ct_i = (c_0^i, c_1^i)$ or from the expanded ciphertext $\overline{ct}_i$, and the partial decryption result $\nu_i$ is shared with the server or the clients for full decryption, any party with access to $\nu_i$ can trivially recover client $i$'s plaintext by computing $\lfloor(t/Q)\cdot\big(c_0^i + \nu_i \big) \rceil$.
+That is,